soliannikov/soliannikov/README.md

-# Hi! 👋 I'm Vladyslav Soliannikov
+# Hi! 👋 I'm Vladyslav

-I'm a **QA / Test Automation Engineer** with over 4 years of experience in software quality assurance.
-My focus is on test automation, building robust frameworks, and security testing.

-I hold a Master's degree in Computer Science and have a background in cybersecurity (SoC Analyst L1).
-I do more than just write tests — I build QA processes, analyze vulnerabilities, and work with complex architectures.
+**QA & Security Engineer** with 4+ years of experience in API, web, and automated testing, actively transitioning into a dedicated Information Security role.
+Possesses a solid foundation in network protocols, log analysis (ELK), and access control (RBAC), backed by previous L1 SOC and IT Support experience.
+Proven ability to integrate vulnerability checks (OWASP Top 10, ZAP) into the QA lifecycle.
+Eager to leverage a meticulous testing mindset and scripting skills to support secure SDLC practices and proactive threat detection.

 ### My CV:
 - **QA** [linkedin.com/in/soliannikov](https://linkedin.com/in/soliannikov)
 - **CyberSecurity** [linkedin.com/in/soliannikov](https://linkedin.com/in/soliannikov)

-### Technical Stack
+### Full Technical Stack

 #### 🟢 Quality Assurance & Automation